 The Foundation is governed by the Macquarie Group Foundation Committee (Committee), which comprises senior executives from across Macquarie.
-The Committee is chaired by Mr Alex Harvey, Chief Financial Officer of Macquarie.
+In FY2025, the Committee was chaired by Mr Alex Harvey, Chief Financial Officer of Macquarie.

 Committee members bring specific areas of expertise and experience and represent the geographical spread of Macquarie's employees.
 The Committee meets regularly to assess funding applications, review the Foundation's activities, and to set and monitor strategy.